dizzysoft/firsttry/README.md

 firsttry
 ========

-this is an attempt to create my first git repository
+This is an attempt to create my first git repository.

+This is a small change to the first repository.